 To be honest, as I’ve aged, I try not to use punishment as a motivator like I did as a younger coach.
 I am less likely to send someone on a run but I am still strict.
 I also try to tell my players that I love them.
 This used to be strange to me, but since they play the sport I love, we are all brothers.
 So, yes I love my players as I love my sport of football.
 If I do punish a player for jumping off sides 4 times in a row in practice, I let them know they have the potential to be a great player but they need a loving painful reminder.

-I’ve made many mistakes motivating players, especially with my oldest son.
+I’ve made many mistakes motivating youth football players, especially with my oldest son.
 So, coaches go easier on your own kids.
 It is tough to be a coach’s kid probably like a preacher’s kid.

 How do you like to motivate your players?
-I would love to hear from you.
+Stickers and Ice Cream have worked for me as core motivators in the past.
+I would love to hear from you about motivating youth football players on your teams.
 Leave me comment.